webonyx/graphql-php/docs/getting-started.md

 ```
 and run `composer install`.

-If you already have composer.json file - simply run: `composer require webonyx/graphql-php`
+If you already have composer.json file - simply run: `composer require webonyx/graphql-php="^0.7"`

+# Upgrading
+We try to keep library releases backwards compatible.
+But when breaking changes are inevitable
-If you are upgrading, see [upgrade instructions](https://github.com/webonyx/graphql-php/blob/master/UPGRADE.md)
+they are explained in [upgrade instructions](https://github.com/webonyx/graphql-php/blob/master/UPGRADE.md).

 # Install Tools (optional)
 While it is possible to communicate with GraphQL API using regular HTTP tools it is way